 A major incident is characterized by:

-- Urgency: Requiring immediate attention and resolution
+Urgency: Requiring immediate attention and resolution.

-- Complexity: Involving multiple teams, systems, and dependencies
+Complexity: Involving multiple teams, systems, and dependencies.

-- High pressure: Demanding clear communication and decisive action under stress
+High pressure: Demanding clear communication and decisive action under stress.

 Major incident management involves several challenges, including:

-2. Time sensitivity
+1. Time sensitivity

 Effective incident management requires seamless coordination and communication among multiple teams, including IT, security, and business stakeholders.
 Miscommunication or lack of coordination can lead to delays in incident resolution and exacerbate the impact.
 One major incident management challenge is ensuring that all relevant teams - such as engineering, operations, security, and support - can collaborate effectively and don’t operate in silos.
 Fragmented communication and delayed information sharing can hinder incident response efforts and the lack of a centralized communication platform can result in missed updates, duplicated efforts, and conflicting information, further complicating resolution and prolonging downtime.

-6. Lack of real-time visibility
+3. Lack of real-time visibility

 Major incident managers often lack a comprehensive, real-time view of the incident's status, impacting their ability to make informed decisions.
 The manual tracking of tasks and progress can be error-prone and time-consuming, hindering efficient resolution.
+At the same time, stakeholders can struggle to understand status without interrupting the people doing the work at a crucial time.

-8. Post-incident analysis and learning
+5. Poor post-incident analysis and learning

 Thorough post-incident reviews are essential for identifying root causes and preventing future incidents.
 However, manual data collection and analysis can be time-consuming and inefficient, hindering the learning process.